andis-sprinkis/tparts/README.md

 ### Runtime data structures

-This section describes how the tparts script indexes the value files during building the project.
+This section describes how the tparts script indexes the value files in memory during building the project.

 #### Template values files index